 The Academy is conducted in conjunction with the Douglas County Sheriff's Department, Roseburg, Winston, Sutherlin, Myrtle Creek Police Departments, and Oregon State Police.
-The Academy trains reserve officers and deputies for law enforcement agencies throughout southwest Oregon.
-Many full-time officers and deputies are hired from the Reserve ranks.

 View / Download Career Pathways information for Criminal Justice

-Individuals enrolling in this program must meet the following criteria.
+Individuals enrolling in this program must meet the following criteria:

 - Not have been convicted by any state or federal government of a crime, the punishment for which could have been imprisonment in a federal or state prison.

 - Be a high school graduate or have passed the General Education Development test.

 - Possess a valid Oregon driver’s license with an acceptable driving record.

 - Be of good moral character as determined by a thorough background investigation.

 - Be capable of passing a series of basic physical agility tests.

 A mandatory orientation meeting for successful applicants will be scheduled in September.